-The Russia Investigations: Comey At Imbroglio's Center But Does He Bring Clarity?
+The Russia Investigations: Comey At Imbroglio's Center, But Does He Bring Clarity?

 Mueller's investigators and prosecutors have demonstrated that they're interested in alleged lawbreaking and that they have the capability to dig up granular levels of evidence — they knew, to the day, when certain Russian intelligence operatives had toured which cities in the United States.

 So the special counsel's office might have the means to fact-check the dossier, but it probably isn't approaching its investigation that way.
-Prosecutors focus on targets, and in this case, trying to prove a case against American targets.
+Prosecutors focus on targets and, in this case, trying to prove a case against American targets.
 The dossier does include allegations about Americans and to the degree that Mueller can substantiate them, that might someday become public.

 But what about the events in the saga that took place entirely within Russia?
 What about the characterizations that don't bear directly upon the narrative about a potential conspiracy with the Russian active measures effort?

-In one sense, those aren't Mueller's job to investigate.
-And in another sense, his work is already done because, there's now a widespread consensus about one of the basic facts in this story: that there was a Russian active measures effort in the first place designed to interfere with the 2016 election.
+In one sense, those aren't Mueller's to investigate.
+And in another sense, his work is already done because there is now a widespread consensus about one of the basic facts in this story: There was a Russian active measures effort designed to interfere with the 2016 election.

 Even the Republicans on the House intelligence committee who gave Trump a clean bill of health on collusion acknowledged the extent of the foreign interference.